-- Attend school regularly and to be on time - · Observe the rights of other people - · Report hazardous or dangerous situations to an adult - Treat others with respect and civility regardless of their racial/ethnic origin, age, sex, sexual orientation, religion, or disability - Maintain academic honesty - Maintain self-control and proper conduct at all times - Refrain from the use and/or possession of controlled substances, illegal drugs, or drug paraphernalia - · Refrain from bringing any type of weapon on school property, transportation or to any school related events. - Be truthful - Express proper care of equipment, textbooks, and facilities
+- Attend school regularly and to be on time - Observe the rights of other people - Report hazardous or dangerous situations to an adult - Treat others with respect and civility regardless of their racial/ethnic origin, age, sex, sexual orientation, religion, or disability - Maintain academic honesty - Maintain self-control and proper conduct at all times - · Refrain from the use and/or possession of controlled substances, illegal drugs, or drug paraphernalia - · Refrain from bringing any type of weapon on school property, transportation or to any school related events. - Be truthful - Express proper care of equipment, textbooks, and facilities

 In dealing with violations of the rules and regulations of the school, staff will seek to resolve problems with the cooperation of the student and parent or guardian.
 The following pages are presented so that both parents and students will be aware of the rules, regulations and expectations of the schools.
 Parents and students are required to sign indicating receipt/review of the discipline code.
 Parents and students are responsible for becoming familiar with this code.
-The purpose of this code is to modify student's behavior by providing fair equitable and progressive interventions and disciplinary consequences for all students.